gludington/conditional-visibility/README.md

 # Conditional Visibility (maintenance version)

+## THIS PROJECT IS IN BETA BUT IL TRY TO MAKE A "STABLE" VERSION FOR FOUNDRYVTT 0.8.6 AND NEWER

 **Author**: Greg Ludington

 Invisible Stalkers should only be seen by players that have cast See Invisibility.
 Stealthy Goblins should only be seen by players with high perception.